apigee/apigee-deploy-maven-plugin/README.md

  * **name** element's content should match the artifactId above (typically set to the name of the API).
  * **side-note** groupId and artifactId, combined, define the artifact living quarters within a repository.

-### Step 3 Create and configure config-json
+### Step 3 Create and configure config.json

 The config.json contains rules to perform build time configuration update.
-This JSON file's root object is  "configurations" and is an array of proxy configurations scoped to an environment.
+This JSON file's root object is  "configurations" and is an array of proxy or sharedflow configurations scoped to an environment.

 Note: it is important that the name of the configurations match the name of the profiles in the parent-pom.

 For instance in the example below you have two configurations one for the test profile and one for the production profile.
 This example also shows how you can use xpath to replace environment specific settings.

-#### Config-json Sample
+#### Config.json Sample

 Refer config.json template [config.json](https://github.com/apigee/apigee-deploy-maven-plugin/blob/master/samples/mockapi-recommended/src/gateway/Mock-v1/config.json)